Srinidhi-111/gigshield/README.md

 ---

+## 🛡️ Adversarial Defense & Anti-Spoofing Strategy

+### The Threat

+A coordinated fraud ring registers 500 fake delivery workers across Tambaram and Chromepet.
+They spoof their GPS to show them inside the affected zone.
+Heavy rain hits.
+500 fake claims fire. ₹3,60,000 drains from the liquidity pool in under 2 hours.

+This is not a hypothetical.
+It is the exact attack vector that parametric insurance platforms face.
+GigShield is built to fight it.

+### How We Distinguish a Genuinely Stranded Worker from a Faker

+The key insight is this: **a real delivery worker leaves traces.
+A fake one doesn't.**

+A genuine worker who couldn't ride during heavy rain will have:
+- Platform activity (orders accepted, then dropped) in the hours before the disruption
+- A location history that matches their registered zone over multiple weeks
+- A device fingerprint consistent with previous sessions
+- No unusual registration patterns — they joined weeks or months ago, not hours before a trigger event

+A fraudster operating a fake account will typically have:
+- No prior platform activity on record
+- A freshly registered account — created close to a high-risk weather window
+- GPS coordinates that are static or suspiciously perfect — real workers move around
+- Multiple accounts registered from the same device or IP address
+- A claim pattern that fires immediately after every single trigger event, with no variation

+### Our Multi-Layer Defense

+**Layer 1 — Registration Velocity Check**
+New accounts registered within 72 hours of a forecasted high-risk weather event are flagged automatically.
+They can register but their first claim requires manual admin review.
+A real worker doesn't create an insurance account because rain is coming — they create it because they want ongoing protection.

+**Layer 2 — Platform Activity Cross-Check**
+At claim time, we check whether the worker had any platform activity (orders accepted, deliveries completed, or app open events) in the 4-hour window before the trigger.
+A worker who was genuinely riding will have activity.
+A fake worker with a spoofed GPS will have none.

+**Layer 3 — GPS Behaviour Analysis**
+Real delivery workers move.
+Their location pings over a session show natural movement — stopping at restaurants, navigating streets, returning to pickup zones.
+A spoofed GPS shows one of two patterns: perfectly static coordinates, or unnaturally smooth movement.
+Our system flags both.

+**Layer 4 — Device and Network Fingerprinting** Multiple accounts registering from the same device ID or IP subnet are flagged as a potential fraud ring.
+One person operating 10 fake accounts will share a device.
+A real worker has one account on one phone.

+**Layer 5 — Isolation Forest Anomaly Detection**
+Our scikit-learn Isolation Forest model runs on every claim.
+It is trained on legitimate claim patterns — zone, time of day, weather severity, worker account age, claim frequency.
+Claims that deviate significantly from the normal distribution are flagged for review.
+This catches fraud rings that pass individual checks but look statistically abnormal at scale.

+**Layer 6 — Claim Velocity Cap**
+No worker can receive more than one payout per trigger event per day.
+At the platform level, if claims from a single zone exceed 3x the historical average for that zone and trigger type, the entire batch is paused and sent to admin review before disbursement.

+### How We Flag Bad Actors Without Punishing Honest Workers

+This is the hardest part.
+A worker who genuinely lost connectivity, whose GPS lagged, or who just registered last week deserves protection too.

+Our approach:
+- **Flag, don't block.** Suspicious claims go to a review queue — they are not rejected automatically.
+A human admin can approve them within the 2-hour window.
+- **Graduated trust.** New accounts get their first claim reviewed manually.
+After one clean claim, they move to standard automated processing.
+- **Appeal mechanism.** Workers can submit a simple form with their platform activity screenshot.
+One legitimate piece of evidence clears a flagged claim.
+- **Zone-level anomaly, not worker-level punishment.** If 500 claims fire from one zone simultaneously, we pause the batch — not individual workers.
+We investigate the event, not the person.

+### Why This Matters for GigShield's Sustainability

+Parametric insurance only works if the liquidity pool stays solvent.
+One successful fraud ring can wipe out weeks of premium collections.
+Our defense strategy is not just about catching fraudsters — it is about making sure that when Murugan's rain payout fires at 6 PM, the money is actually there.

+---

 ## 🛠️ Tech Stack

 We chose this stack based on what is right for the problem — not just what we already knew.
 Every technology choice reflects a deliberate decision about performance, scalability, and fit for a real production insurance platform.